Danielcomes92/eureka/README.md

 The application leverages technologies such as React Native for cross-platform development, React Navigation for navigation management, React Native Vision Camera for camera integration, AsyncStorage for local data storage.
 The project aims to provide a user-friendly experience for managing pictures efficiently on mobile devices.

+The use of TypeScript ensures type safety throughout the development process, while Zustand provides a simple and efficient state management solution.

 ---

 ### Features